Last Updated: August 12, 2024

 Ojai Ranch

-When Kenny Loggins was a senior in high school in 1966, he penned a song that would later became one of Loggins & Messina's biggest hits, "House on Pooh Corner."
+When Kenny Loggins was a senior in high school in 1966, he penned a song that would later become one of Loggins and Messina's biggest hits, "House on Pooh Corner."
 The song was inspired by the Winnie the Pooh books he read as a child and featured lyrics that referenced the characters.
 The song would later help him land a contract with Columbia Records.
 One of the first moves Columbia Records suggested was that he pair up with Jim Messina to form a duo.
-After they became a huge success, thanks partially to that song, Jim decided he no longer wanted to live in LA.
-At the urging of his wife Jenny's father, actor Barry Sullivan, he looked at real estate in Ojai, California.
-He soon settled on a 20 acre ranch that was then called the Cim-Bam Ranch.
+After they became a huge success, thanks partially to that song, Jim decided he no longer wanted to live in L.A.
+At the urging of his father-in-law, actor Barry Sullivan, he looked at real estate in Ojai, California.
+He soon settled on a 20-acre ranch that was then called the Cim-Bam Ranch.
 He paid $200,000 for the ranch and renamed it the Mother Lode Ranch.
-Jim and Jenny converted the barn into recording studio and between 1974 and 1976, this is where Loggins & Messina recorded three hit records, "Mother Lode," "So Fine" and "Native Sons."
+Jim and Jenny converted the barn into a recording studio, and between 1974 and 1976, this is where Loggins and Messina recorded three hit records, "Mother Lode," "So Fine," and "Native Sons."

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.